JenningsMas/tech_markdown/HowTo/SetUpMaterialInUnreal.md

 > :notebook: It is best practice to name your material "m_materialName".
 This denotes the file as a material and helps with project organization

 ### Step 4: Add Texture Maps to Your Material
 Double click on your new material to open the material editor.
+You will see this screen:

 In the center of the material editor is the "material graph".
 The material graph is a collection of nodes that define the attributes of a material.